UPPMAX/UPPMAX-documentation/docs/cluster_guides/bianca_file_transfer_using_gui.md

-# File transfer using a graphical tool
+# File transfer using a graphical tool on Bianca

 ![](./img/filezilla_login_to_bianca_236_x_266.png)